Rumpunzel/rpg-thingy/characters/talents/maneuver.md

 When attacking as a group with Intuition, your allies and you each gain **1** additional die.

-### Slippery
+### Untouchable Grace

-Opponents can only create boons or banes against you if you struggle to defend because of their disposition.
+When you would gain an injury while defending with Intuition, you may spend **1** Favor to gain it as a misfortune instead.

 ---

 ### Superior Strategist

-When you create and advantage for a gauntlets, you may test twice and gain two different benefits.
+When you create and advantage for a gauntlet, you may test twice and gain two different benefits.

 ### One Step Ahead

-During contests, ties count as successes for you, even if you're the attacker.
-During gauntlets, you inflict **1** damage to your opponent's morale instead of your own.
+During contests, ties count as successes for you, even if you're the attacker, meaning during gauntlets, you inflict **1** damage to your opponent's morale instead of your own.
 These benefits do not work should your opponent also have this talent.